7 Ways to Get Minnesota Zoo Discounts

 Volunteer?

-This isn’t really an option for families with small children, but adults and teens aged 13+, can apply for volunteer positions.
-There is no Minnesota Zoo student discount, so this may be a good option for students.
+This isn’t really an option for families with small children, but adults and teens aged 13+, can apply for volunteer positions when applications are being taken.
+These positions fill quickly and applications are not always offered.
+However, there is no Minnesota Zoo student discount, so this may be a good option for students.

 Other Ways to Save at the Minnesota Zoo